Woodbury Junior-Senior High School: Athletics

-The girls team won the NJSIAA spring track Group I state championship in 1976, 1977, 1979 and 2007.
+The girls team won the NJSIAA spring / outdoor track Group I state championship in 1976, 1977, 1979 and 2007.

 The softball team won the Group I state championship in 1983 (defeating Wood-Ridge High School in the tournament final) and 1996 (vs. Cedar Grove High School).
-The 1996 Group I state final was ended in five innings due to the mercy rule, with a 16-1 win against Cedar Grove giving the team a 23-1 record for the season.
+The 1996 Group I state final was ended in five innings due to the mercy rule, with a 16–1 win against Cedar Grove giving the team a 23–1 record for the season.

-The boys' tennis team won the 2005 South, Group I state sectional championship with a 3-2 win over Schalick High School.
+The boys' tennis team won the 2005 South, Group I state sectional championship with a 3–2 win over Schalick High School.
 In 2007, the girls' track & field team won the NJSIAA Group I state championship, and the boys' track & field team came in second in the state, losing by a single point to Metuchen.

 The football team won the NJSIAA South Jersey Group I state sectional championship in 1988-1991, 1998 and 2009.
-In 1988, the team finished its first undefeated season capped off by a 32-6 win against Paulsboro High School in the South Jersey Group I sectional championship game, finishing the season at 11-0.
-The 1989 team won the South Jersey Group I title with a 27-20 win against Paulsboro in the championship game to run their season record to 11-0 for the second consecutive year, becoming the second South Jersey team to accomplish this feat.
+In 1988, the team finished its first undefeated season capped off by a 32–6 win against Paulsboro High School in the South Jersey Group I sectional championship game, finishing the season at 11–0.
+The 1989 team won the South Jersey Group I title with a 27–20 win against Paulsboro in the championship game to run their season record to 11–0 for the second consecutive year, becoming the second South Jersey team to accomplish this feat.
 The annual Thanksgiving Day rivalry football game is against Gateway High School.
 In addition to its longstanding regular-season rivalry that dates back to 1915, Woodbury has defeated Paulsboro in the South Jersey Group I final in 1988, 1989 and 2009 (by a score of 16-0).
-Paulsboro has an overall record of 59-43-3 in matchups between the two teams, which was ranked 20th by NJ.com on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
+Paulsboro has an overall record of 59–43–3 in matchups between the two teams, which was ranked 20th by NJ.com on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

-The boys' basketball team won the Group I state championship in 2018, defeating Cresskill High School by a score of 60-58 in the tournament final.
+The boys' basketball team won the Group I state championship in 2018, defeating Cresskill High School by a score of 60–58 in the tournament final.